 Clean Air Day

-Clean Air Day normally takes place on the third Thursday in June and is the UK’s largest air pollution campaign.
+the 15th of June 2023 is Clean Air Day and is the UK’s largest air pollution campaign.
 It encourages everyone to take action to help reduce air pollution and usually involves hundreds of events around the country.

 What you can do